|

 The story of Aladdin, and the magic lamp, has been told to

 children for centuries.
-It is a great one.
+It is a classic tale.
 What makes this

 treasure stand out is Robin Williams as the Genie.
 It's a marriage